DRPatil12/Exp.6/README.md

 NAME: Dhruv Patil
 PRN: 25070123146

-# Experiment 6: Conditional Statements in Python
+# Experiment 6:Study Of Conditional Statements in Python
 # Aim:

 To study and implement conditional statements in Python using if, elif, and else constructs to solve decision-making problems.